 JULY 15, 2014

 What does it take for associations to succeed at innovation?
-I’ve been doing some research on innovation initiatives in associations for a client and had written a bit about it for the Spark blog a few weeks ago. recently had the opportunity to speak with Mark Athitakis from ASAE about what I’d learned in a little more length, and he wrote the following piece for Associations Now.
+I’ve been doing some research on innovation initiatives in associations for a client and had written a bit about it for the Spark blog a few weeks ago.
+I recently had the opportunity to speak with Mark Athitakis from ASAE about what I’d learned in a little more length, and he wrote the following piece for Associations Now.
 They’ve graciously given me permission to share it.
 The best ideas for your association may come from your employees, but how do you get those ideas launched?
-Is anybody doing this well?”.
+I wondered what was happening.

 I’ve Looked at RFPs from Both Sides Now